-The Club has evolved from a primarily recreation-based facility to a one-stop-shop for a variety of services - from homework assistance and fine art instruction to leadership development and mentoring.
-Membership now totals 1,300 boys and girls at six service sites-and our founders' simple formula for change remains effective.
-Alumni of all generations refer to the Club as their "home away from home".
-They can tell you the name of the staff member who motivated them to be more and do more.
+The Club has evolved from a recreation-based facility to a one-stop-shop for a variety of services - from homework assistance and fine art instruction to leadership development and mentoring.
+Membership exceeds 1,900 boys and girls across ten sites.
+Alumni of all generations refer to the Club as their "home away from home" and they can tell you the name of the staff member who motivated them to be more and do more.

-Ninety-four percent of New Hampshire alumni say the Club helped them learn right from wrong.
+94% felt the Club helped them learn right from wrong

-These results are a direct reflection of the businesses, individuals and foundations that support the club , creating opportunities for all kids (no matter what their financial circumstances might be) to succeed in school, develop positive, lasting relationships with peers and adults, try enriching new activities and, most important, recognize their own potential to succeed.
+These results are a direct reflection of the businesses, individuals and foundations that support the Club, creating opportunities for all kids (regardless of their financial circumstances) to succeed in school, develop positive, lasting relationships with peers and adults, try enriching new activities and, most importantly, recognizing their own potential to succeed.